Our Team

 Irene Sprecher, President

-Irene has spent the last 18 years working with Hawai'i and Pacific Island forests through a variety of roles connected to public and private forest land management.
-She recently joined Forest Solution's team in 2021 following a 15-year career with the State of Hawai'i Division of Forestry and Wildlife, lastly as the Forestry Program Manager.
+Irene has spent the last 18 years working with Hawaiʻi and Pacific Island forests through a variety of roles connected to public and private forest land management.
+She joined Forest Solution's team in 2021 following a 15-year career with the State of Hawaiʻi Division of Forestry and Wildlife, lastly as the Forestry Program Manager.
 Through her time with the State, she was responsible for the management and protection of the public and private forest lands in Hawaiʻi, and for supporting similar programs in the U.S.-affiliated Pacific Islands.

-Among a number of priorities, Irene has worked towards the development of Hawaii’s sustainable forest industry, expansion of wood product markets, native forest management and restoration, land planning, forest carbon certification, perpetual land conservation, and community engagement and stewardship of natural resources.
+Among a number of priorities, Irene has worked towards the development of Hawaiʻi’s sustainable forest industry, expansion of wood product markets, native forest management and restoration, land planning, forest carbon certification, perpetual land conservation, and community engagement and stewardship of natural resources.
 She has extensive experience in program development, contract and grant management, budget tracking, government procurement, environmental and regulatory compliance, and partnership development.

 Irene obtained a Master’s of Natural Resources from Oregon State University for her work on the sustainable management of Hawaiian sandalwood, and has a Bachelor's from the University of Hawaiʻi focused in Forest Ecology and Human Stewardship of Natural Resources.